sagemath/sagewiki_to_gh-2022-10-10/days15/projects.md

   * S. Ault has a CW Complex class up and running (including the chain_complex() method).
 The next step is to work on a homology_with_generators method within the ChainComplex
   * B. Antieau has rudimentary simplicial complex morphisms, and is working on the functor to morphisms of chain complexes.
 No classes are implemented yet.
+    ** There are simplicial complex morphism and chain complex morphism classes, and there is a method on the former to produce and instance of the latter, including
+    ** base rings, augmentation, chain v. cochain.

 == Prime Pi ==